 Stimulating learning beyond the classroom and gain new perspectives of the world

-At Berkhamsted Boys we find that our students learn best when they experience things first-hand, broadening their knowledge and horizons and helping them to develop into remarkable people.
+At Berkhamsted Boys we find that our pupils learn best when they experience things first-hand, broadening their knowledge and horizons and helping them to develop into remarkable people.

 The trips and outings at Berkhamsted Boys are also designed to be enjoyed.
-If learning is fun, it is more effective and the students are motivated, encouraging them to want to learn more.
+If learning is fun, it is more effective and the pupils are motivated, encouraging them to want to learn more.